Tip #4: Don’t Forget Yourself

 In our house, I’m the family documentarian, which means that I am not often in the frame.
 While I enjoy (OK, I won’t say prefer) being behind the camera, I know that I will regret not having some images with me in them.

-I bought aso my husband and other family members can confidently shoot pictures too.
+I bought a point-and-shoot camera so my husband and other family members can confidently shoot pictures too.
 I’ve also mastered the art of self-timers and taking photos in mirrors.
-Obviously, getting a professional to take some is an even better option, but you can’t do that all the time.
+Obviously, getting a professional to take some family photos is an even better option, but you can’t do that all the time.

-However you shoot pictures, don’t forget to make regular cameo appearances in your, experiment and have fun.
+However you shoot pictures, don’t forget to make regular cameo appearances in your family album, experiment and have fun.
 I am the master of the self-timer.
 This is a photo of Max and me hanging out the in afternoon, only a couple months after he was born.

 This is the fourth installment in a weekly series of posts by Manhattan photographer Sabra Krock on how to take better photographs of your child.
 Come back next Monday for Tip #5: Don’t Leave Home Without It.